Measurement-induced phase transition in a classical, chaotic many-body system: Numerical Results

 The concomitant transition from ballistic propagation to temporal decay of the OTOC is demonstrated in Fig.~\ref{phasediagram}(b--d).
 In this work, we show that the suppression of $v_b$ due to projective measurements can be captured by a simple boundary random-walk model, which is also able to predict the functional form of the OTOC deep in the chaotic phase (that is below the dashed lines on Fig~\ref{phasediagram}(a)).

-However, as criticality is approached information is not only spread by the furthermost damaged site, but an analysis based on the diverging correlation lengths of the model is needed.
-In this case the mapping of the system to a critical DP model is leveraged to accurately predict the vanishing of $v_b$ as $q\to q_c$ for a range of $p$.
+However, as criticality is approached the information spreading is no longer well described by the local random walk of a single boundary site, but an analysis based on the diverging correlation lengths of the model is needed.
+This occurs because measurements make the perturbed sites critically sparse, and makes it possible that this boundary site (defined as the furthest from the initial perturbation) jumps back inwards by a larger distance than the boundary model predicts.
+In this case the mapping of the system to a critical directed percolation model is leveraged to accurately predict the vanishing of $v_b$ as $q\to q_c$ for a range of $p$.
 Indeed, given that a mapping to DP is possible for all $p$, we argue that the transition for all $p,q$ is in the same DP universality class.

-Taking the critical $p_c$ from the measurement-free model, a mean field treatment can approximate the phase transition line.
+Taking the critical $p_c$ from the measurement-free system, a mean field treatment can approximate the phase transition line.
 The expected number of perturbed sites after one application of the rules is $\left<n\right> = p_d(2K+1)$ with $p_d$ the probability of a move, defined below, which should grow in the chaotic phase and reduce in the frozen.
 This constraint can be used to predict the critical line as shown in Fig.~\ref{phasediagram}(a), and is confirmed by the mapping to a critical DP model and numerical data.
 This theory is bolstered by its ability to correctly predict the spatial growth of the OTOC and correspondingly the growth of the Hamming distance at criticality with a DP power law (see Fig.~\ref{phasediagram}(c,e)).
-A comparison of the critical percolation model and the boundary random-walk model is included and we are able to quantify which regions are best described by both models.
+A comparison of the critical DP model and the boundary random-walk model is included and we are able to quantify which regions are best described by both models.